CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 ## APIs
-Individual APIs interact with the SDK to perform specific tasks and reading or setting information.
-All APIs are asynchronous, and returning information is achieved using a callback function or block.
+Individual APIs interact with the SDK to perform specific tasks, reading, or setting information.
+All APIs are asynchronous and returning information is achieved using a callback function or block.
 The specifics can be found in the React Native documentation for [Android](https://reactnative.dev/docs/native-modules-android#callbacks) or [iOS](https://reactnative.dev/docs/native-modules-ios#callbacks) callbacks.

-A callback returns one or more value.
+A callback returns one or more values.

-Once you have assigned a variable or constant to the ReactNativeAxaMobileSdk module as shown in "Usage", calling individual APIs is as simple as:
+Once you have assigned a variable or constant to the ReactNativeAxaMobileSdk module as shown in ["Usage"](#usage), calling individual APIs is as simple as:

 ```
 AXASDK.individualAPI();